China's winter sports equipment industry snowballs

 A number of clothing brands like Toread and 361 Degrees have come out with their own ski suits, and others, including Running River and Vector, are producing varied personal ski equipment.

 Data from corporate information provider Tianyancha shows that China saw an increase of more than 1,000 ice and snow sports-related enterprises in 2021.
-And according to a national development plan for ice and snow equipment industry, annual sales of the equipment are predicted to exceed 20 billion yuan (3.14 billion U.S. dollars) by 2022.
+And according to a national development plan for ice and snow equipment industry, annual sales of the equipment are predicted to exceed 20 billion yuan by 2022.

 "As more customers are turning from thrill-seeking tyros to true-hearted enthusiasts, the future development of China's winter sports industry has rosy prospects," Wang said.